 The Belgian Association for Psychological Sciences is announcing a new initiative, the BAPS Early Career Award.
 This award will recognize the scientific excellence of researchers in psychological sciences up to 6 years after their PhD.

-The winner will receive 1,500€ and will give a Prize Lecture at the Annual Meeting of BAPS in 2022.
-The winner is invited to contribute to a paper for Psychologica Belgica.
+The winner will receive 2,000€ and will give a Prize Lecture at the Annual Meeting of BAPS in 2026.
+The winner is also invited to contribute to a paper for Psychologica Belgica.

 The nominator provides: